Bernardine Dohrn: Coming out of hiding

-While on the run from police, Dohrn used many aliases (including Bernardine Rae Ohrnstein, H.T.
-Smith, and Marion Del Gado) and married another Weatherman leader, Bill Ayers, with whom she has two children.
+While on the run from police, Dohrn used many aliases (including Bernardine Rae Ohrnstein, H. T. Smith, and Marion Delgado) and married another Weatherman leader, Bill Ayers, with whom she has two children.
 During the last years of their underground life, Dohrn and Ayers resided in Chicago, where they used the aliases Christine Louise Douglas and Anthony J. Lee.
 In the late 1970s, the Weatherman group split into two factions, the "May 19 Coalition" and the "Prairie Fire Collective", with Dohrn and Ayers in the latter.
 The Prairie Fire Collective favored coming out of hiding, with members facing the criminal charges against them, while the May 19 Coalition remained in hiding.
 A decisive factor in Dohrn's decision to come out of hiding were her concerns about her children.

 The couple turned themselves in to authorities in 1980.
 While some charges relating to their activities with the Weathermen were dropped due to prosecutorial misconduct (see COINTELPRO), Dohrn pleaded guilty to misdemeanor charges of aggravated battery and bail jumping for which she was put on probation.
 After refusing to testify against ex-Weatherman Susan Rosenberg in an armed robbery case, Dohrn was held in contempt of a grand jury and served seven months in prison.
-Shortly after turning themselves in, Dohrn and Ayers became legal guardians of future former San Francisco District Attorney Chesa Boudin, the son of former members of the Weather Underground Kathy Boudin and David Gilbert, after the couple were convicted of murder for their roles in a 1981 armored car robbery.
+Shortly after turning themselves in, Dohrn and Ayers became legal guardians of future San Francisco District Attorney Chesa Boudin, the son of former members of the Weather Underground Kathy Boudin and David Gilbert, after the couple were convicted of murder for their roles in a 1981 armored car robbery.